matt9527-marist/MyObsidianNotes/Machine Learning/007 NB for Text Classification.md

 $$-\log P(d, y_{i}) = -\log P(d|y_{i}) - \log P(y_{i})$$
 And now we need to calculate the probability of a word given the class:
 $$P(w_{t}|y_{i}) = \frac{count(w_{t},y_{i}) + 1}{\sum^{ }_{w \in |v|}count(w,y_{i}) + |v|}$$
 Where `count(wt,yi)` is the count of the number of words in a given class over the summation of all the words in the dictionary.
-This is the full expression essentially the same thing as the categorical model's equation.
+This is the full expression, essentially the same thing as the categorical model's equation.

 Thus we can proceed by using logarithms to simplify the multiplication steps into addition.
 $$\min -\log P(d,y_{i}) = -\sum^{m}_{j=1}N^{t}\log P(w_{t}|y_{i}) -\log P(y_{i})$$